KILTprotocol/docs/docs/concepts/04_Credentials/02_ctypes.md

 title: CTypes
 ---

-CTypes are data types specific to KILT that define the structure of a claim (i.e. the data model for your claim).
+CTypes are data types specific to KILT that define the structure of a claim (i.e., the data model for your claim).
 They are based on JSON Schema, a standard used to annotate and validate JSON documents.
 The schema defines which properties exist and what their type should be, e.g., a string, a number, an object, etc.